GoogleCloudDataproc/cloud-dataproc/spark-hbase/README.md

 ```
 hbase shell
 ```
-3. Create HBase table with a column family:
-4.
+3. Scan the table to view the data using command:

 ```
 scan 'my_table'
 ```